ArthurConmy/sae/README.md

 * Can't we make the neuron resampling procedure stochastic? i.e resample a neuron with some probability that's a function of how few times it fired

+* Should we improve the lib and make `pip install git+` actually work from colab?
+Idk why it dopesn't

 ... then we sure should implement some good vizualization utils

 # Informal results